Grace Period Basics: What It Is and How Long It Lasts

 Can I reinstate my car insurance after the grace period ends?

 Reinstatement is sometimes possible after a lapse, but it's not guaranteed.
-Your insurer may allow you to reinstate the policy by paying the overdue amount plus any applicable fees, typically between $25 and $150.
+Your insurer may allow you to reinstate by paying the overdue amount plus fees, typically between $25 and $150.
 However, some insurers will require you to apply for a brand-new policy entirely.
+Louisiana's Act 476, effective January 2026, prevents insurers in that state from penalizing first-time lapsers with rate hikes on lapses up to 90 days.
 Check out our car insurance reinstatement guide for a full breakdown of the process.